Azure/azure-sdk-for-js/sdk/digitaltwins/digital-twins-core/samples/Readme.md

 Let's create models using the code below.
 You need to pass in `any[]` containing list of json models.
 Check out sample models [here](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/digitaltwins/digital-twins-core/samples/dtdl/models).
+Note: The sample dtdls are using "ts" extension in the Typescript repository.
+If you want to use the dtdl samples with CLI tools please change their extension to "json".

 ```JavaScript Snippet:dt_models_lifecycle.js
 const newModels = [temporaryComponent, temporaryModel];